Renting Out A Room In Your House: A Landlord’s Guide

 Not all insurance policies are created equal.
 Contact your insurance provider to make sure you have adequate coverage.
 You may be required to get a landlord insurance policy to legally rent space to a tenant.

-4. Set a Competetive Rent Price
+4. Set a Competitive Rent Price

 The rent amount depends on a variety of factors including the location of your property, the room size, and the amenities you offer.
 Charge too much and you’ll have trouble finding a tenant, too little and you’re leaving money on the table.
 Research similar rental offerings in the area on rental listing sites and use those as a guideline for setting a competitive rent price.